Shared Latent Space of Font Shapes and Their Noisy Impressions: Shared Latent Space of Font Shape and Impression

 \subsection{Co-training for the shared latent space}

-After the pre-training of the autoencoder for both modality, all the modules of both modalities are co-trained to realize the shared latent space.
-From its purpose to have $f(\mathbf{X}_i) \sim g(\mathbf{W}_i)$, we have the following loss function:
+After the pre-training of the autoencoder for both modalities, all the modules of both modalities are co-trained to realize the shared latent space.
+From its purpose to have $f(\mathbf{X}_i) \sim g(\mathbf{W}_i)$, we have the loss function $L_{\rm share} = \sum_{i=1}^N\| f(\mathbf{X}_i) - g(\mathbf{W}_i) \|$.
+Consequently, the overall loss function of the proposed method becomes $L = L_{\rm shape} + L_{\rm impression} + L_{\rm share}$.
+In the process of minimizing the loss function $L$, the weights of all autoencoders and DeepSets are trained simultaneously.
+During this, we expect that the effect of the shape-irrelevant impression words that have no clear correlation with font shapes will be minimized in DeepSets.